arpank-2380/arpank-2380.github.io/_pages/publications.md

-3.**Ab Initio Prediction of Adsorption Isotherms for Small Molecules in Metal-Organic Frameworks.**
+3. **Ab Initio Prediction of Adsorption Isotherms for Small Molecules in Metal-Organic Frameworks.**
 ![Preview not available!](/assets/images/pubs/jacs2016.png)
 **Kundu, A;** Piccini, G; Sillar, K; Sauer, J.\*
 *Ab Initio Prediction of Adsorption Isotherms for Small Molecules in Metal-Organic Frameworks.*